redpanda-data/connect/website/docs/components/processors/protobuf.md

 ### `use_proto_names`

-If true, to_json unserializes fields exactly as named in schema file.
+If `true`, the `to_json` operator deserializes fields exactly as named in schema file.

 Type: `bool`